OWASP/CheatSheetSeries/cheatsheets/Database_Security_Cheat_Sheet.md

 The following section gives some further recommendations for specific database software, in addition to the more general recommendations given above.

-### MySQL and MariaDB

-- Run the `mysql_secure_installation` script to remove the default databases and accounts.
-- Disable the [FILE](https://dev.mysql.com/doc/refman/8.0/en/privileges-provided.html#priv_file) privilege for all users to prevent them reading or writing files.
-- See the [Oracle MySQL](https://dev.mysql.com/doc/refman/8.0/en/security-guidelines.html) and [MariaDB](https://mariadb.com/kb/en/library/securing-mariadb/) hardening guides.

 ### Microsoft SQL Server

 - Disable `xp_cmdshell`.